 Coen brothers release debut film, “Blood Simple”

-The hard‑boiled, often gruesome black comedy Blood Simple, the debut offering from the Minnesota‑born brothers Joel and Ethan Coen, premieres on January 18, 1985.
-The film told the story of…
+The hard‑boiled, often gruesome black comedy Blood Simple, the debut offering from the Minnesota‑born brothers Joel and Ethan Coen, has its national release on January 18, 1985.
+The film told…

 This Year in History: